 This method of operation is similar to riding a bike.
-You use your whole legs, feet, and ankles to pedal a bicycle-style mechanism, which in turns drives a propeller beneath the kayak.
+You use your whole legs, feet, and ankles to pedal a bicycle-style mechanism, which in turn drives a propeller beneath the kayak.
 This requires more cabin space but is faster than a push pedal kayak.
-You can also pedal for longer because all of the leg muscles are being used which is easier on your body than using a few muscles in your ankles and feet.
+You can also pedal for longer because all of the leg muscles used are easier on your body than using a few muscles in your ankles and feet.

 Benefits of Pedal Kayaks

-Compared to normal kayaks, pedal versions have a number of key benefits over their rowing powered cousins.
+Compared to standard kayaks, pedal versions have several key benefits over their rowing powered cousins.
 Here are at least six advantages to using pedal-powered kayaks.

-Speed is important for some types of kayak.
+Speed is essential for some types of kayak.
 We have big muscles in our legs because they’re used to carrying large amounts of weight regularly and running long distances — it’s how humans evolved.
-Compared to rowing using our much less powerful arms, leg-powered propulsion provides much more of a kick, so to speak.
-Building momentum is great if you’re a racer too, as you can use that momentum strategically to gain you’re your strength when fatigued.
+Compared to rowing using our much less powerful arms, leg-powered propulsion provides much more of a kick.
+Building momentum is excellent if you’re a racer, too, as you can use that momentum strategically to gain you’re your strength when fatigued.

-One main reason hobbyists enjoy pedal kayaks is you don’t need to put your equipment down to paddle, meaning if you’re fishing you can move about much easier.
+One main reason hobbyists enjoy pedal kayaks is you don’t need to put your equipment down to paddle, meaning if you’re fishing, you can move about much more comfortable.
 You can use both hands (unless you’re steering) to take photos, eat, or do whatever other activity you need to do.

 Not Energy Intensive

-Splashing about whilst paddling can be noisy, which sucks if you’re a fisherman, and electric kayaks are even noisier.
+Splashing about while paddling can be noisy, which sucks if you’re a fisherman, and electric kayaks are even louder.
 If you’re sneaking around in your kayak for the perfect fishing catch, the last thing you want to do is spook them with even the slightest water movements at the surface from a fishing kayak with a motor.
 Pedal-power kayaking makes that easier.